Quit India Movement:

 The news of the arrest of popular leaders shocked the nation.
-Their anger and resentment was expressed through numerous agitations, hartals, processions and demonstrations in all parts of the country.
+Their anger and resentment were expressed through numerous agitations, hartals, processions and demonstrations in all parts of the country.

 Railways and telegraphs lines were disconnected.

-Although Gandhiji was jailed at once, younger activists organised strikes and acts of sabotage all over the country.
+Although Gandhiji was jailed at once, younger activists organized strikes and acts of sabotage all over the country.